 If you already have equipment and don’t need lessons, you just need a lift ticket!
 Stop by any open register at the Lift Ticket Window, Season Pass office, or Rental Equipment Office to purchase a ticket.
 Lift tickets can also be purchased online — see the lift tickets page.

 Once you have your equipment and a lift ticket you are ready for Pure Mountain Fun!

 Be prepared to use a lot of energy and drink lots of water!
-Bear Valley’s elevation is 8500+ feet which will contribute to fatigue and dehydration.
+Bear Valley’s elevation is as high as 8500+ feet which will contribute to fatigue and dehydration.